AbhiraajSharma/EDA_CMU/README.md

 2. How does the revenue relate to the sentiment conveyed by the plots of movies?
 3. Are the oscars biased?
 Are they influenced by factors like gender, or ethnicity?

+Aside from these questions, the project examines movie release distributions, revenue distributions, gender distributions, etc. present in the data.

 ## Data Sources

 1. movie.metadata.tsv